 Policy 5.8: Rails to Trails.
 Research property to add to the Rails to Trails in Georgia.
+Funds available through GDOT for this project, for a regional approach.

-Need: There is a need for public transportation within the County and cities.
+Need: Continue public transportation within the County and cities.

 Policy 5.9: Public Transit.
-Federal programs and regional resources could help to fund public transit.
+Federal programs and regional resources can help to fund public transit.